corley/ng-startup-documentation/tutorial/02-first-module.md

 ## Adding a new module

-The goal now is create a new module called **Dashboard**, so create create the void folder `src/app/dashboard`.
+The goal now is create a new module called **Dashboard**, so create the new folder `src/app/dashboard`.

-When you add a new module, take in mind that all logic and views will be added inside the folder (in this case dashboard).
+When you add a new module, take in mind that all logic and views must be added inside the folder (in this case *dashboard*).
 Create two files:
 1. dashboard.js that contains the module definition and the logic
 2. dashboard.tpl.html that's the template for the new module.

-Your foldering should be like this one:
+Your folders should be like this one:

 ```
 .